Details for Medical Workers and Professionals Employment Immigration Services

 U.S. immigration law now requires that healthcare professionals, other than physicians, complete a screening program in order to qualify for certain occupational visas.
 VisaScreen®, a program offered by the International Commission On Healthcare Professions (ICHP), enables healthcare professionals to meet this requirement by verifying and evaluating their credentials to ensure compliance with the government’s minimum eligibility standards.

 Applicants who successfully complete VisaScreen® receive a VisaScreen® Certificate, which can be presented to a consular office, or in the case of adjustment of status, the Attorney General, as part of a visa application.
-We have assembled some additional information on VisaScreen® and it is available to you simply by clicking here.

 Physical Therapists

 The United States requires that an applicant meet certain criteria to reside in the U.S. and work as a physical therapist.
 To learn about the requirements and the process for submitting an application, we have found excellent information from the Foreign Credentialing Commission on Physical Therapy (FCCPT).
 FCCPT is a non-profit organization created to assist the U.S. Citizenship and Immigration Services (formerly INS) and U.S. state licensing authorities by evaluating the credentials of Foreign Educated Physical Therapists (FEPTs) who wish to immigrate and work in the United States.
-For more information on the requirements for Physical Therapist, click here.